freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/es6/mutate-an-array-declared-with-const.md

 # --description--

-Wenn du mit `const` nicht vertraut bist, schau dir <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/declare-a-read-only-variable-with-the-const-keyword" target="_blank" rel="noopener noreferrer nofollow">diese Aufgabe über das <code>const</code>-Schlüsselwort</a> an.
+If you are unfamiliar with `const`, check out <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/declare-a-read-only-variable-with-the-const-keyword" target="_blank" rel="noopener noreferrer nofollow">this challenge about the <code>const</code> keyword</a>.

 Die `const`-Deklaration hat viele Anwendungsfälle in modernem JavaScript.